I know… I know… For a lot of our readers, the thought of saving money when you’re living paycheck to paycheck is a joke.

-And, I know it doesn’t seem worth it to deposit only a few bucks, but getting started is an extremely important first step!
+I know it doesn’t seem worth it to start small, but getting started is an extremely important first step!
 Just trust me.

 This month I want you to save $15 in your new savings account.
 Again, if you can do more, awesome!